-The Prologix Green Logix practice pad is designed to feel like a traditional practice pad while also providing the presence of a rim.
+The Prologix Green Logix practice pad is designed to feel like a traditional gum rubber practice pad while also providing the presence of a rim.
 Let’s take a closer look at this one.

 Feel and Playability

 This practice pad provides what drummers would consider a traditional rubber-surfaced practice pad feel.
 The top surface is a proprietary rubber blend from Prologix with a thickness of 5.5mm.
-It has a sharp rebound similar to a fully tightened snare head and the rebound could be described as medium-high.
-It feels similar to a RealFeel pad, for example.
+While the rubber is somewhat soft, which is good for keeping sound levels under control, it still has a sharp rebound similar to a fully tightened snare head.
+It feels similar to an Evans RealFeel pad in my opinion.

 The Poly Tech rim adds the ability for you to work on rim shots or cross-sticking during your practice routines, which is something that not all practice pads provide.
-The rim has a hard plastic feel and it feels similar to hitting the rim on a drum.
+The rim has a hard plastic feel, is very durable, and it feels similar to hitting the rim on a drum without the metal noise.

-The bottom of the pad also has a slightly harder rubber type of surface to give you another option for practicing.
-The bottom feels a little harder with less rebound.
+The bottom of the pad also has a recycled rubber surface to give you another option for practicing.
+The bottom surface feels harder with less rebound, and is a little louder as well.

 The top pad is pretty quiet during light to medium level strikes.
-Harder strikes on the top pad start to make a little more noise, but it’s not unreasonably loud and still pretty quiet overall.
+Harder strikes on the top pad start to make a little more noise, but it’s not unreasonably loud.
 The biggest factor for noise on this practice pad is the rim.
-It is designed with a very durable plastic material and it sounds like you are striking hard plastic when you incorporate rimshots into your playing.
-But it’s still not too bad and still much more quiet than practicing on a snare drum.
-The bottom surface is a little harder and makes a little more noise when playing on it.
+It is designed with a very durable plastic material and it sounds like you are striking hard plastic.
+The bottom surface is harder and makes a little more noise.
+Check out our demo video which sound levels and sound characteristics.

 Portability and Design

-This pad appears to be currently available in 8 inch and 12 inch sizes.
+This pad is currently available in 8 inch and 12 inch sizes.
 There is also a 10 inch version listed at some retailers but we haven’t seen any in stock, so it might be discontinued.

 The 8 inch version is the most portable, weighing in at just under 2 lbs.
 If you are looking for a portable pad, the 8 inch version is the way to go.
 It will carry easily in a backpack or drum bag without adding too much bulk.